hobhob

 The home for agent behavior, organized into sub-sections:

-- Backend Profiles — named backend + model + effort combinations.
+• Backend Profiles — each backend's model defaults, Codex sandbox policy, CLI flags, environment variables, accounts, and data configuration in one place.
 See Agent accounts for running multiple Claude Code, Codex, or OpenCode profiles side by side with separate config directories.

 Issues & Plan

-Defaults for issue-spawned agents (permission mode, start mode, backend/model) and plan behavior.
+Defaults for issue-spawned agents (permission mode, start mode, backend/model/thinking), plan approval behavior, issue display, and GitHub/Gitea/Forgejo integrations used by remote issues and pull requests.
 See Issues.

 Web

-External-link behavior (open in your system browser or a web pane), web-pane proxy mode, shared global origins, and web data retention.
-The git platform connection (GitHub, Gitea, or Forgejo — auto-detected from your remote, with per-project token overrides) also lives here and powers remote issues and pull requests.
+External-link behavior (open in your system browser or a web pane), shared global origins, and web data retention.

 Updates